JSON Schema Draft 4 vs Draft 2019 in MongoDB: Operational Migration & Validation Tuning

 Migrating active collections between schema drafts requires phased deployment to prevent ingestion halts.
 The recommended zero-downtime pattern follows a three-stage rollout:

-1. Dual-Validation Gate: Apply the Draft 2019 schema with validationLevel: "moderate" and validationAction: "warn".
+1. Dual-Validation Gate: Apply the new schema with validationLevel: "moderate" and validationAction: "warn".
 This logs violations without rejecting writes, allowing Python automation builders to capture drift metrics and route non-compliant payloads to quarantine queues.

 2. Schema Version Tagging: Embed a _schemaVersion field in all documents.
 Use conditional application logic to route reads/writes based on version, ensuring backward compatibility during the transition window.